DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

 - [.NET SDK 6.0+](https://dotnet.microsoft.com/download/dotnet-core)
 - [DevExpress Libraries v22.2+](https://www.devexpress.com/Products/Try/).
 Download and run our **Unified Component Installer**.
 Make sure to enable the **Cross-Platform .NET App UI & Web API service (XAF)** option in the list of products to install.
 The installer will register local NuGet package sources and Visual Studio templates required for this tutorial.

-You don't have to use the **DevExpress Unified Component Installer** if you only want to run the example project or use the project as a boilerplate for your application.
+You don't have to use the **DevExpress Unified Component Installer** if you simply want to run the example project or use the project as a boilerplate for your application.
 You can manually register your [NuGet feed URL](https://docs.devexpress.com/GeneralInformation/116042/installation/install-devexpress-controls-using-nuget-packages/obtain-your-nuget-feed-url) in Visual Studio as described in the following article: [Setup Visual Studio's NuGet Package Manager](https://docs.devexpress.com/GeneralInformation/116698/installation/install-devexpress-controls-using-nuget-packages/setup-visual-studios-nuget-package-manager).

   > **NOTE**
   >
-  > If you’ve installed a pre-release version of our components or obtained a hotfix from DevExpress, NuGet packages will not be restored automatically (you will need to update them manually).
+  > If you installed a pre-release version of our components or obtained a hotfix from DevExpress, NuGet packages will not be restored automatically (you will need to update them manually).
 For more information, please refer to the following article: [Updating Packages](https://docs.devexpress.com/GeneralInformation/118420/Installation/Install-DevExpress-Controls-Using-NuGet-Packages/Updating-Packages).
 Remember to enable the [Include prerelease](https://docs.microsoft.com/en-us/nuget/create-packages/prerelease-packages#installing-and-updating-pre-release-packages) option.

 ## Build and Test a Basic Web API Service App (Backend)